This article outlines the reason behind, and usage of, the

 gap metering extension creates an additional meter that is prefixed with

 "gap".
 The changes in the underlying meter measure are effectively carried forward into the new activity and assigned to it.
-This only happens if both the previous and next (current) activities are of the same probe name.
+This only happens if both the previous and next (current) activities are the same probe name.

 Here is a simple snippet of code that will be used to demonstrate the